 The sample program

-client.c is available on the AKM Supplemental to demonstrate key retrieval.
+client.c is available in the AKM Linux Dev Kit to demonstrate key retrieval.
 See Chapter 7: Sample Code for more information.

 Chapter 6: Get Next Key API Specification